powsybl/powsybl-open-rao/docs/parameters/parameters.md

 #### sensitivity-parameters
 - **Expected value**: SensitivityComputationParameters ([PowSyBl](https://www.powsybl.org/pages/documentation/simulation/sensitivity/) configuration)
 - **Default value**: PowSyBl's default value (it is generally a bad idea to keep the default value for this parameter)
-- **Usage**: sensitivity-parameters is the configuration of the PowSyBl sensitivity engine, which is used within FARAO.
+- **Usage**: sensitivity-parameters is the configuration of the PowSyBl sensitivity engine, which is used within OpenRAO.
 The underlying "load-flow-parameters" is also used whenever an explicit pure load-flow computation is needed.

 ### Multi-threading parameters